Course availability for any given semester can be accessed through howdy.tamu.edu.

 300. Cultural Change and Development.
 (3-0).
 3 Credits.
 Examining examples of anthropological strategies concerning the study of cultural change, and the implication of these strategies for the development of Western and non-Western societies.

 302. Archaeology of North America.
 (3-0).
-Credits 3.
+3 Credits.
 North American archaeology is an extremely diverse topic covering a broad time frame.
 Archaeological research in North American is divided into 11 cultural regions; research in any of these regions may focus on cultural developments from over 12,000 years ago to only a little over 100 years ago.
 Given this diversity, it is impossible to cover all aspects of North American archaeology in a single course.
 As such, this course will present some of the current topics in North American archaeology.
 Prerequisite: ANTH 201, 202, 205 or 210.

 303. Archaeology of the American Southwest.
 (3-0).
 3 Lecture Hours.
 Overview of archaeology and prehistory of the southwestern United States and northern Mexico from the earliest evidence of human occupation to the Spanish conquest.